mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 For example, a Traveller with Medic 1 may be a paramedic or nurse, while another Traveller with Medic 2 might be a doctor.
 If a Traveller had Medic 3, they would likely be a very well-regarded doctor with many years of practice under their belt.
 A Traveller with Medic 4 or 5 would be at least world-renowned and may well be known across several star systems for their expertise.

-## SPECIALTIES
+## Specialties

-Some skills have specialities – specialized, more focused forms of that skill.
-A Traveller picks a speciality when they gain level 1 in a skill that has two or more specialities.
+Some skills have specialties – specialized, more focused forms of that skill.
+A Traveller picks a specialty when they gain level 1 in a skill that has two or more specialties.

 For example, a Traveller might have Engineer 0, allowing them to make Engineer skill checks without the unskilled penalty.
-They might then gain a level in Engineer, at which point they would need to choose a speciality.
+They might then gain a level in Engineer, at which point they would need to choose a specialty.
 For Engineer, this is a choice between j-drive, m-drive, power plant and life support.

 If they choose j-drive, they would record this on their character sheet as Engineer (j-drive) 1.
 They would then make all Engineer checks involving jump drives at

 DM+1 but would still make all other Engineer checks at DM+0 (in other words, with no penalty).
-A Traveller can have multiple specialities in a skill – they might have Engineer (j-drive) 1 and Engineer (power plant) 2.
+A Traveller can have multiple specialties in a skill – they might have Engineer (j-drive) 1 and Engineer (power plant) 2.
 They would therefore make checks related to jump drives with DM+1, checks related to power plants with DM+2 and all other Engineer checks with DM+0.

 ## TASK CHECKS